-Government and Community Affairs is led by Tom Lewis as the office works to build and strengthen Johns Hopkins‘ relationships with a wide variety of stakeholders, policymakers, business and community leaders, and neighborhood residents, whose interest and support are vital to the mission of Johns Hopkins.
+The office of Government and Community Affairs works to build and strengthen Johns Hopkins‘ relationships with a wide variety of stakeholders, policymakers, business and community leaders, and neighborhood residents, whose interest and support are vital to the mission of Johns Hopkins.

 Montgomery Government and Community Affairs (Montgomery County, MD) | Sibley Memorial Hospital Community Affairs (Washington, DC) | All Children's Hospital Government and Community Affairs (St. Petersburg, FL)

 Maria Harris Tildon

 Maria Harris Tildon is a highly respected public policy and government affairs expert who joined Johns Hopkins University and Johns Hopkins Medicine in April, 2022 as the Vice President of State and Local Affairs.
 Ms. Tildon leads Johns Hopkins’ legislative and regulatory agenda in Maryland, throughout the Washington, D.C. region, and in Florida.
 She heads up efforts to build and strengthen the Johns Hopkins’ relationships with a wide variety of stakeholders, policymakers, business and community leaders, and neighborhood residents.

 Prior to joining Johns Hopkins, Ms. Tildon held progressively senior leadership roles with CareFirst BlueCross BlueShield, the largest health insurer in the Mid-Atlantic region.
 Most recently she served as executive vice president, public policy and government affairs, a position that involved leading all local, state, and federal public policy, legislative and regulatory affairs.
 In her time at CareFirst, she was responsible for managing marketing, internal and external communications, product development and lifecycle, and community investments and volunteering.